synogen/pcbsharmonymods/Texture Replacer/readme.txt

 	4a.
 Part texture: Open "Parts Texture Replacer.conf" with a text editor and add a line <texture name>|<your new texture file> so as an example it will look like "Ryzen 5 Quad Core 1400|newCpu.png"
 	4b.
 Icon/poster/image: Open "Image Replacer.conf" with a text editor and add a line <texture name>|<your new texture file> so as an example it will look like "icon_email|myMail.jpg"
 5. Start the game and try it out!

+## Material Replacements
+For materials the general process is the same as for textures.
+To find materials I would recommend using UABE ( https://github.com/DerPopo/UABE ) instead of AssetStudio though, since AssetStudio doesn't show materials by default, it has no preview for them and it doesn't seem to list them by name like UABE does.
+There are two possible ways to change materials right now:
+1. Use the "Material Colors.conf" file to change the main color of a material.
+Just like in the other conf files you write the material name first, then seperated by a | come four comma seperated values representing the RGBA color (Red, Green, Blue, Alpha) with values ranging from 0 to 255 for each of them, here's an example:
+Wall_Mat|255,0,0,255
+This would color the wall material red with 100% opacity.

+2. You can even create an asset bundle in Unity with materials you define yourself.
+This is unsupported and for advanced users only.
+If you decide to try this give the material in Unity the same name as the material in PCBS that you want to overwrite.
+Save the asset bundle as "materials.assetbundle" in the mod folder.
+I do not know if the manifest file is required but I always copied it as well during my tests.
+I have not gotten custom shaders to work using this method and it seems rather buggy right now so you're on your own with that.